tundish/blathnaid/blathnaid/book/chapters.rst

 ----------------

 Finally, when the horse was fully shod, the Blacksmith ducked back into where Jack had been standing.
-"All's done", said the Smith, standing fully in the doorway.
+“All's done”, said the Smith, standing fully in the doorway.

 "Dad thanks you", said Jack without much confidence.